Deepen your practice.

 and Share it with others.

-This 100-hour certificate teacher training program is for you if you want to master compassion meditation, become a meditation teacher, or for business people, doctors, teachers, therapists and other professionals who want to skillfully and knowledgeably integrate compassion teaching, or simply the practice of compassion, into their work.
+This 100-hour teacher training is for people who want to master mindfulness and lovingkindness meditation.
+This is for you if you want to become a meditation teacher or for business people, doctors, yoga teachers, coaches, therapists and other professionals who seek to skillfully and knowledgeably integrate meditation teaching into their work.

-All students who pass this training will receive a certificate for Meditation Teacher Training in Compassion from the Nalanda Institute for Contemplative Science and The Path.
-The program will be taught by Nalanda Institute teachers Megan Mook, Scott Tusa, and Pooja Amy Shah, MD (bios below).
+All students who pass this training will receive a certificate for Teaching Mindfulness and Lovingkindness Meditation from the Nalanda Institute for Contemplative Science and The Path.
+The program will be taught by Megan Mook, Scott Tusa, and Pooja Amy Shah, MD (bios below).

 Students attend 12 Wednesday evening classes and 4 Saturday afternoon “retreats.”

-Comments from our last class of compassion meditation teachers:
+Comments from our last class of meditation teachers:

 “My meditation practice has been transformed, I feel both more empowered and more at peace.
 I am more calm and I look forward to my daily practice in a way I didn't before.”